 John Ortega is a Senior majoring in Health and Societies and concentrating in Public Health.
 He is interested in the role of faith and spirituality in health and is specifically researching the role that Catholicism has played in the health care landscape.
 John serves as a leader within the Penn Catholic Newman Community and serves as a mentor and volunteer in IMPAC (Impactful Mentorship at Penn for Adopted Children).
 He is also a Civic Scholar.
 John loves design and photography and enjoys watching films.
 He is also a huge fan of Cleveland sports teams.

 Health & Societies

-Nun Left: The Lost Identity of Catholic Healthcare Administrations
+Nun Left: The Changing Identity of Catholic Sisters and Catholic Hospitals

-The goal of this project is to understand what social forces shaped the transition from religious nun to the laity (people with non-religious vocations) in the administrations of healthcare facilities between 1960 and the present day.
-This project aims to provide a comparative analysis of primary sources throughout this time period in order to look at the changing perceptions and understandings behind this transition from the perspectives of both religious clergy and lay people.
-A historical case study of the convents in the Philadelphia region (including the Franciscan Sisters and Sisters of St. Joseph) will be conducted to ground this analysis in the history of one or more specific healthcare facilities.
+The goal of this project is to understand what social forces shaped the transition from religious nuns to the laity (people with non-religious vocations) in the staff of healthcare facilities between 1965 and the present day in the United States.
+This project aims to provide a comparative analysis of primary and secondary sources throughout this time period, including interviews from sisters and archival content from their convents, in order to look at the changing perceptions and understandings behind this transition.
+This piece will present perspectives of the sisters on this transition to the laity, the meaning of Catholic healthcare, and the future landscape of American healthcare.
+Ultimately, this piece will pursue an answer to the following question: What makes Catholic healthcare ‘Catholic’?